Fierce Heart™ Visionary. Consultant. Speaker.

 We’re the sum of our stories.

-My earliest memory is sitting in the stairwell of my Grandma’s home.
-It’s dark where I sit.
+My earliest memory is in the stairwell of my Grandma’s home.
+It’s dark.
 I can see the kitchen across the dark hallway below me thru the railings.
 The window at the foot of the stairs a blurred blaze of light.
-I am alone.
+I’m alone.

-I was 42 when my father shared my mother sent me away at 18 mos. old.
-That my sister’s birth was difficult, and my mother felt I was ‘too much.’
-That he came for me after 8 weeks (a lifetime to a tiny girl) because he didn’t know when she would.
+My father and I are at Epcot, eating his favorite, Mexican food.
+The room’s dimly lighted, a turquoise hue with yellow light off the walls above a volcano.
+I’m 42.
+My mother sent me away, he says.
+My sister’s birth was difficult, and my mother felt I was ‘too much.’
+He came for me after 8 weeks (a lifetime to a tiny girl) because he didn’t know when she would, he said.

-And it was then I saw all the ways the message ‘too much’ echoed through my growing-up, and how it bled into my life.
-It didn’t matter I understood why and how it happened.
-I’d already accepted the story, and decided I had to do things myself, because help wasn’t something to ask for.
+I was 18 mos. old the first time my mother sent me away.
+It didn’t matter I eventually understood why.
+I’d accepted the messages & story, and decided I had to do things myself, because help wasn’t something to ask for.

 I used my Voice as a fierce advocate to connect with students, faculty, administration.
 I discovered I knew how to listen so people felt heard, and how to speak to where we connect.
-The Women’s Center opened 18 mos. later, something everyone had said was impossible.
+I researched, and wrote the proposal for The Women’s Center.

-For over thirty years, I’ve worked with heart-centered people to own their vision, and experience immediate breakthroughs translating their intentions into powerful outcomes.
-Guiding them to inspired action.
+For over thirty years, I’ve worked with heart-centered people as a mindset strategist so they experience immediate breakthroughs.
+Their intentions transformed into powerful outcomes and inspired action.

 I know about Fierce Heart.